 Second, the innovative leader includes a diverse group of people in the innovation process.
 Horniman points out that by including people of different backgrounds, experiences, and skills, we can leverage their strengths to create something unique and unexpected.
 Innovative leaders are proactive in developing a team that is both diverse and inclusive.

 Third, inspiration is an important part of innovation.
 The innovative leader is optimistic, enthusiastic, and hopeful that something will emerge from the process that will make life better for all involved.
 The innovative leader not only has a vision but he or she seeks to pass that vision on to others in such a way that they can own it themselves.

-(A version of this previously appeared on the Central Baptist Theological Seminary website.)
+(A version of this post originally appeared on the CBTS website on October 13, 2016.)